Tax Guide for Restaurant Owners

 If you consume or give away food, noncarbonated beverages, or nonalcoholic drinks, you don't owe tax on them.

-It is strongly recommended that you keep accurate records of any items that you consume, give away, or discard.
+We strongly recommend that you keep accurate records of any items that you consume, give away, or discard.

 For more information, see publication 22, Dining and Beverage Industry.